Admissions Policies & Procedures

 A student’s enrollment in Salt Lake Arts Academy may be rejected or revoked based on: Student’s serious infractions of law or school rules, chronic misbehavior that would, if it were to continue, endanger persons or property, cause serious disruption in the school, or place unreasonable burdens on the school’s staff.

 Applications – All applications to Salt Lake Arts Academy are submitted online.
-Applications for the following school year are available October 1 Current students do not need to submit applications, but siblings entering SLArts do need to submit an application.
+Applications for the following school year are available October 1 Current students do not need to submit applications, but siblings entering SLArts DO need to submit an application.
 Applications are accepted until the lottery deadline the following February (usually the third Friday.)

-Accepting a Place at SLArts – After the lottery is conducted we will send an email to the email addresses you listed on your application letting you know if you have been accepted and offered a spot at SLArts, or if you are on the wait list, and if so, which "tier" your student is in on the wait lst.
+Accepting a Place at SLArts – After the lottery is conducted we will send an email to the email addresses you listed on your application letting you know if you have been accepted and offered a spot at SLArts, or if you are on the wait list, and if so, which "tier" your student is in on the wait list.
 The first "tier" includes the first 10 students, the second "tier" is the next 30 students, the third "tier" is everyone else.

-Your student will have an opportunity to attend a “shadow day” at SLArts prior to making your final decision about accepting the spot you were offered.
+In the Spring, after the Lottery is run, admitted students will have an opportunity to attend a “shadow day” at SLArts prior to making your final decision about accepting the spot you were offered.
 Because we always maintain a long wait list for every grade, it is very important that you let us know whether your student will be accepting their spot at SLArts within the time frame specified in your acceptance letter.
 Because we have many students hoping for a spot at SLArts we must be clear that if we don’t hear from you within the specified time frame to accept your offered spot, your spot will be released to the next student on the wait list.

 The Wait List — During the school year , we may have openings due to students’ moving or other changes.
 When this happens, we try to replace a withdrawing student with a student in the same grade, pulled from the wait list.
 We will contact you by email and telephone if a spot opens up.
-If we do not hear back from you within 24 hours expressing interest in the opening, your student will be moved to the bottom of the wait list.
+If we do not hear back from you within 24 hours expressing interest in accepting the opening, your student will be moved to the bottom of the wait list.

 Withdrawing from SLArts After Accepting a Spot – We know that circumstances change, and sometimes a family decides not to attend SLArts after accepting a spot.
-Please let us know right away if this happens – we have many students on our wait list that would love your spot.
+Please let us know right away if this happens – we have many students on our waiting list that would love your spot.
 Thank you for your consideration!